JakeHartnell/react-images-upload/README.md

 # Images uploader UI component
+This is a fork of [react-images-upload](https://github.com/JakeHartnell/react-images-upload).
+We added the *maxFiles* prop to limit the amount of uploaded images.
 Simple component for upload and validate (client side) images with preview built with React.js.
 This package use ['react-flip-move'](https://github.com/joshwcomeau/react-flip-move) for animate the file preview images.